 Since our inception in 2015, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, acquiring, in-licensing or discovering product candidates and securing related intellectual property rights and conducting research and development activities for our programs.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We may never be able to develop or commercialize a marketable product.
 We have not yet successfully completed any Phase 3 or other pivotal clinical trials, obtained any regulatory approvals, manufactured a commercial-scale drug, or conducted sales and marketing activities.
-Prior to the completion of our IPO in May 2018, we had funded our operations primarily with proceeds from the sale of preferred shares, from which we received net proceeds of \$310.6 million.
+Prior to the completion of our initial public offering, or IPO, in May 2018, we had funded our operations primarily with proceeds from the sale of preferred shares, from which we received net proceeds of \$310.6 million.

 On May 23, 2018, our registration statement on Form S-1 relating to our IPO was declared effective by the SEC.
 On May 29, 2018, we completed our IPO of 8,477,777 Class A common shares at \$18.00 per share for gross proceeds of \$152.6 million.
-In addition, on June 22, 2018, the Company completed the sale of 1,006,425 Class A common shares to the underwriters of the IPO following the exercise of their over-allotment option to purchase additional shares at \$18.00 per share, and we issued and sold 1,006,425 Class A common shares for gross proceeds of \$18.1 million.
+In addition, on June 22, 2018, we completed the sale of 1,006,425 Class A common shares to the underwriters of the IPO following the exercise of their over-allotment option to purchase additional shares at \$18.00 per share for gross proceeds of \$18.1 million.
 The aggregate net proceeds to us from the IPO, inclusive of the over-allotment option exercise, was \$155.5 million after deducting underwriting discounts and commissions and other offering costs.